9 Simple Ways To Secure Financing For Your Startup

-Your first investor, either with your own money or with collateral on your assets, should be your first investor.
-That shows investors and banking professionals that you are willing to take risks and have a long term commitment to your project.
+Your own money or your collaterals on your assets, is your personal investment.
+Investing your own money or collaterals on your assets shows to investors and banking professionals that you are willing to take risks and have a long term commitment to your project.

 2. Side Hustle

 Basically, the side hustle as a way to finance your business venture involves you getting a second job.
 However, this option is also disadvantaged.
 One of the disadvantages is you begin to get so tired that you don’t have the energy left to continue to start your new business.

 Another is lacking or running out of time to work on your business as a result of spending more time working for someone else.